MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Labs/06-text-analysis.md

     This is an old hotel (has been around since 1950's) and the room furnishings are average - becoming a bit old now and require changing.
 The internet didn't work and had to come to one of their office rooms to check in for my flight home.
 The website says it's close to the British Museum, but it's too far to walk.
     ```

-1. Check the box to acknowledge that the demo will incur usage and may incur costs, and then select **Run**.
+1. Select **Run**.
+Review the output.
+Notice in the *Details* section how the extracted entities come with additional information such as type and confidence scores.
+The confidence score represents the likelihood that the type identified actually belongs to that category.

-1. Review the output.
-Notice that the *document* is analyzed for sentiment, as well as each *sentence*.
-Select **Sentence 1** to show the sentiment analysis for that sentence.
+## Extract key phrases with Azure AI Language in Azure AI Foundry portal

-Notice that there is an overall sentiment followed by scores next to three categories, *positive score*, *neutral score*, *negative score*.
-In each of the categories, a score between 0 and 1 is provided.
-These confidence scores indicate how likely the provided text is a particular sentiment.
+*Key phrases* are the most important pieces of information in text.
+Let's use the key phrase extraction capability of Azure AI Language to pull important information from a review.

-Select **Sentence 1** again to close.
+1. In the Language playground, select **Extract information**.
+Then select the **Extract key phrases** tile.

-1. Scroll up to select **Clear text box**, and copy and paste the following review:
+1. Under *Sample*, copy and paste the following review:

     ```
     Good Hotel and staff